 - Parents / guardians must always have a plan for picking up their child.
-Siblings and/or other household members attending school must also be picked up. - If a student starts exhibiting symptoms, staff will assure the student is wearing a mask.
-If not, the student will have a mask placed on them and isolated. - Symptomatic students should be picked up within 30 minutes by their parent or guardian (or the emergency contact if the school is unable to reach the parent after 5 minutes).
+Siblings and/or other household members attending school must also be picked up. - If a student starts exhibiting symptoms, they will be kept under observation in an isolation room and required to wear a mask. - Symptomatic students should be picked up within 30 minutes by their parent or guardian (or the emergency contact if the school is unable to reach the parent after 5 minutes).
 The student cannot wait in an isolation area for the rest of the school day. - When the parent arrives to pick up their child, stay in the car, call the office, and wait for the child to be escorted outside.
-Parents and other visitors are not allowed on campus during this time. [schools add your preferred contact number here] - Please contact your child's healthcare provider to schedule an appointment and/or schedule COVID-19 testing.
+Parents and other visitors are not allowed on campus during this time.
+See page 4 for phone numbers. - Please contact your child's healthcare provider to schedule an appointment and/or schedule COVID-19 testing.
 Your child, their siblings, and other household members attending school will not be allowed to return to school until the symptomatic child has been without fever for at least 24 hours AND tests negative for COVID-19 or completes 10 days of isolation (Test or 10). - Please inform the point of contact at your school as soon as possible if your child / children are diagnosed with COVID-19. - Important Note: Children who are isolating or quarantining at home cannot participate either in in-person instruction or in any extra-curricular activities (incl. youth sports). - Isolation (Separating from others if you have COVID-19): People who are in isolation should stay home until it's safe for them to be around others.
 In the home, anyone sick or infected should separate themselves from others by staying in a specific "sick room" or area and using a separate bathroom (if available). - Quarantine (Staying home if exposed to COVID-19): People in quarantine should stay home, separate themselves from others, and monitor their health.